Daniel-Mietchen/2016-aesir/primary.rst

 a natural fit).
 We would also provide simple hooks to enable anyone to integrate whatever annotation engine they wanted.

-A prototype implementation is avaiable here. @@
+A prototype implementation will be available shortly.

 On top of these deliverables we envision a variety of services, depending on where we opportunities develop: